NightBlade88/NightBlade88/README.md

 * Facts :
-* I love coffee and music
+* I Like coffee and music
 * I enjoy playing video games.
 * A gym rat